cristianperez23/cristianperez23/README.md

 - 📚 I am currently a junior at Montclair State University studying CS
 - 💡 I am interested in software development, automation, and web development
-- 💻 I’m currently working with Python/Java and web development languages (HTML, CSS, & JavaScript)
+- 💻 I’m currently working with Python/Java and front-end development

 📫 How to reach me: cristianiperez23@gmail.com | https://www.linkedin.com/in/cristian-perez23